 - By menu.
-Although you can do this once the emergency has taken place, you may also make a habit of it if it works better for you.
-Organizing food and beverage by menu in boxes can also make it easier for you to pick one up in case you have to quickly but temporarily evacuate your home.
+Although you can do this once the emergency has occurred, you may also make a habit if it works better for you.
+Organizing food and beverage by menu in boxes can also make it easier to pick one up in case you have to quickly but temporarily evacuate your home.

 If your shelf has several layers (i.e., five), you can put the food supplies on the second and third levels.
 The heavier ones should take the lower level.
 On the other hand, large water containers should have their own space at the bottom of the shelf.